SPEND YOUR NEXT HOLIDAY IN ALBANIA

 IBAN: AL87 2052 6087 0752 72CL IDCF EURA

 You can choose to travel either by car or by air.
-There is still no direct air link between Copenhagen and Tirana but Adria Airways (which we recommend) Austrian Air, Lufthansa and Air Serbia offer frequent flights with a short stopovers in respectively Ljubljana, Vienna, Munich/Frankfurt and Beograd.
+There is still no direct air link between Copenhagen and Tirana but Air Serbia, Austrian Air and Lufthansa offer frequent flights with short stopovers in respectively Beograd, Vienna and Munich/Frankfurt.

-Albania is a young democracy which has recently become a member of NATO and is now working hard at also becoming a member of EU – but at the moment the political situation is somewhat chaotic.
+Albania is a young democracy which has recently become a member of NATO and is now – as a candidate country – working hard at becoming a member of EU.
+Membership negotiations are expected to start July 2022.

 No, Albania is a quite peaceful country, and the Albanians are helpful and hospitable people.

 Yes, many of the younger Albanians speak English, e.g. in restaurants and cafés.
-In addition many of them also speak Italian.
+Moreover, many Albanians also speak Italian.

 There are cash dispensers in all towns.

 The price level is low.
-A taxi from the airport to Vila Amantia cost about 100 €.
+A taxi from the airport to Vila Amantia costs about 110 €.
 The price of petrol is about the same as in the EU.

-No. It is not to be recommended, but bottled water is not expensive and can be bought in all supermarkets and small shops.
+No. It is not recommended, but bottled water is not expensive and can be bought in all supermarkets and small shops.

 Albanians have a very relaxed attitude to religion.
-65 per cent are said to be Muslims, 25 per cent are Orthodox and 10 per cent are Catholics, but they live (and are buried) peacefully side by side.
+65 per cent are said to be Muslims, 25 per cent are orthodox Christians and 10 per cent are Catholics, but they live (and are buried) peacefully side by side.

-No. You don’t need a visa, but it is always a good idea to check your travel insurance.
+No. You don’t need a visa.
+Just bring your passport, yours cars green card and it is always a good idea to check ones travel insurance.

 OUR GUESTS SAY